Homeopath

 As a homeopath, you'll need to:

-- carry out initial consultations with patients to learn their detailed case history
+- carry out initial consultations with patients to get a detailed case history

-- decide on the best use of homeopathic remedies to treat a range of conditions
+- decide on the best use of homeopathic remedies to address a range of conditions

 - monitor and evaluate patient progress